PrecisionWave/DexterDABModulator/documentation/iio_api.md

 # Linux IIO devices API description
 The Dexter platform supports interfacing with Linux IIO devices.

+# Read / write attribute example
+IIO attributes can be accessed e.g. with the iio_attr tool.
+The following sets the DUC0 to -500kHz: iio_attr -d dexter_dsp_tx -- frequency0 -500000

 # IIO Attributes
 ## dexter_dsp_tx
 The TX DSP FPGA core contains two digital upconverters (DUC) and a PPS/GPSDO controller.
 The DUC is responsible for interpolation input IQ sample streams.
 They are interpolated by factor 80 from 2.048MSPS to 81.92MSPS and can be frequency shifted by +-33MHz.